moritz-wittig/eltern_taxi_plattform/rust-warp-jwt-example/frontend/ReadMe.md

 --> SessionStorage --> Key: JWT

 ## TODO
-- currently there seems to be again issues with CORS settings
 - further the next idea would be to add a new page where we then use the stored JWT and authorize with that.